 You can get a cute sign like this from PaperandPineCo.

-If you want to offer big blankets that a few guests can take home, these cozy ones are a nice choice.
-They made for weddings and will look nice at your outdoor wedding.
+If you want to offer big blankets that a few guests can take home, these cozy ones are a nice choice and they’re sold in bulk to save money.
+They are made for weddings and will look nice at your outdoor wedding.
 Gotta love that creme color, it goes with everything!

-Or for a late fall/early winter wedding, these “Baby It’s Cold Outside” or monogrammed blankets are a cute touch!
+Are you planning a late fall/early winter wedding?
+These “Baby It’s Cold Outside” or monogrammed blankets are a cute touch!
 By TwoBoysandAQueen.

 Also, for a generic basket of blankets, your guests will love to cozy up under, I always hit up Kohls or Target around this time of year.
 They usually offer their fleece blankets for under $10, and they wash up nicely.
 You can get them for as low as $10 here.
 And you’ll use them again at home (and pass some out to friends or family to take home if you have extras).